P-L-A-N

 - Levodopa

 Every patient reacts differently to drugs and the assessed benefits vary, also it is dependent on the possible side effects.
 Other medication may be advised.
-Please don’t hesitate to contact us (details below) if you have anything you’d like to discuss.
+Please don’t he

 Coping Skills